rayray-06/Project_Hangman_Assignment/README.md

 ## Functional_and_nonfunctional_requirements
 ### functional requirements
 - The system will allow for the game to start from he main menu
-- The system will allow users to input thier own word to use for the other player
+- The system will randomly select a word from a predefined word list
 - The game will display blank lines taht wouold indicate the legnth of the word and everytime a letter is guessed correctly the letter would fill in the blank
 - The game will reduce the number of attempts whne a player guesses wrong
 - When a guess is incorrect the hangman ui will change
 - The sysetm will not allow the same letter to be inputted twice
 - The system should detect when all attempts have been used ad should display a you lose screen
 - The system will allow one player to create an online room and another player to join using a code.
-- Both players’ devices will share the same game state through an online database.
+- Both players’ devices will share the same game state through the server.
 ### non-functional requirements
 - The game should have a clear and visually apealling interface
 -  All buttons and text should be formatted properly for mobile screen size